Call for Knowledge Translation Proposals

 Postdoctoral fellows with a formal university appointment are eligible to apply (if granted, the postdoctoral fellow’s supervisor will formally be the fund holder).
 Affiliation confirmation must be established prior to submitting the application.

-Project proposals with researchers at institutions outside Québec and Canada are eligible, provided that the Principal Investigator is based in Québec and the funds are managed and disbursed by the Québec-based institution.
+Project proposals with researchers at institutions outside Québec and Canada are eligible, provided that the Principal Investigator is based in Québec, the funds are managed and disbursed by the Québec-based institution, and the subject matter relates to the Québec health care sector.

 Knowledge Translation (KT) Requirements